Date: 18 November 2013. Quite the Sight.

 Seaweed, but those tiny tributaries where draft is an issue (either air

 because of overhanging trees, or depth of less than 3') well, for that a

 dinghy works wonderfully.
-Sure, there are times when I'd like a go-fast
+Sure, there are times when I would like a go-fast

-9.9hp and one of those rubber marshmallows but mostly I'm grateful to be
+9.9hp and one of those rubber marshmallows.
+Mostly I am grateful to be

 able to get out here and actually see the birds.
-You can't do that with a
+You cannot do that with a

 For instance yesterday I saw three pelicans flying by, and